Fiona Prentis MBACP(Accred)

 I am a qualified, B.A.C.P.
 Accredited, Humanistic counsellor with 10 years of experience working extensively with most issues in a several different settings- privately, in a university, in General Practice, for the N.H.S. and for charities.

 About how I work

-My work draws from the Person-Centred Approach to counselling.
+My work draws from the Person-Centered Approach to counselling.
 This approach was developed from the work of psychologist Carl Rogers (1902-1987).
 It was originally described as non-directive as it moved away from the idea that the counsellor is an expert and towards a theory that trusts the innate tendency it believes that we all have towards fulfilling our own individual and unique potential, whatever that potential might be.

-I, and the Person-Centred Approach to counselling, both believe that whilst this innate tendency that we all have towards fulfilling our own personal potential can be interrupted by life's circumstances and events, it can be nurtured and re-activated in a certain psychological environment.
+I, and the Person-Centered Approach to counselling, believe that whilst this innate tendency that we all have towards fulfilling our own personal potential can be interrupted by life's circumstances and events, it can be nurtured and re-activated in a certain psychological environment.
 This nurturing environment can be achieved by being in a relationship with a person who is:

 - deeply understanding (empathic),